deeptanshu04/StreamingCodes/README.md

 7. simulate_all_fast: Simulate the different codes and outputs an array of packet loss rates.
 Contains functions to check if a codeword can be successfully decode.
 8. final_script_fast: To run simulate_all_fast for multiple epsilons.
 9. mat files: Generator matrices for construction A and Random Code (Fong et al.) used in our simulation.
+10. sw_erasure: Check if an erasure pattern is a valid sliding window erasure pattern.
+11. fritchman_uncoded_error: Theoretical value of packet loss rate expected of the Fritchman channel under no coding.